ibm-cloud-docs/openshift/openshift_troubleshoot_ingress.md

 {: tsSymptoms}
-After you deploy an Ingress application load balancer (ALB) secret to your cluster by using the `ibmcloud oc alb cert deploy` command, the `Description` field is not updating with the secret name when you view your certificate in {{site.data.keyword.cloudcerts_full_notm}}.
+After you deploy an Ingress application load balancer (ALB) secret to your cluster by using the `ibmcloud oc ingress secret create` command, the `Description` field is not updating with the secret name when you view your certificate in {{site.data.keyword.cloudcerts_full_notm}}.

 When you list information about the ALB secret, the state says `*_failed`.
 For example, `create_failed`, `update_failed`, `delete_failed`.

-List the ALB secret details (`ibmcloud ks alb cert get`) and view the ALB secret `status` to get more information on the reason for failure.
+List the ALB secret details (`ibmcloud oc ingress secretget`) and view the ALB secret `status` to get more information on the reason for failure.

 {: tsResolve}
 Review the following reasons why the ALB secret might fail and the corresponding troubleshooting steps: